bibleexchange/courses/poetry/en/408_ecclesiastes_chapter-9.md

 <!-- ############################### -->
 ## The Hope of Life: No Hope in the Grave (vs. 4-10)

-> 4 ¶ For to him that is joined to all the living there is hope: for a living dog is better than a dead lion.
-5 For the living know that they shall die: but the dead know not any thing, neither have they any more a reward; for the memory of them is forgotten.
-6 Also their love, and their hatred, and their envy, is now perished; neither have they any more a portion for ever in any thing that is done under the sun.
-7 Go thy way, eat thy bread with joy, and drink thy wine with a merry heart; for God now accepteth thy works.
-8 Let thy garments be always white; and let thy head lack no ointment.
-9 Live joyfully with the wife whom thou lovest all the days of the life of thy vanity, which he hath given thee under the sun, all the days of thy vanity: for that is thy portion in this life, and in thy labour which thou takest under the sun.
-10 Whatsoever thy hand findeth to do, do it with thy might; for there is no work, nor device, nor knowledge, nor wisdom, in the grave, whither thou goest.

 - In Light of Death, How Can We Live?
 - If all existence and consciousness ends with death, then the only thing that matters is this present life (and therefore nothing really matters).
 - v.7 SMALL HOPE?
 "Go, eat your bread with joy".
 "Life is utterly meaningless and our common death and destiny prove it to be so.
 So forget about all I have said and have a good time."